Sickle Cell Disease

 Osteoporosis or weak bones with low bone mineral density (BMD) is a very frequent complication seen in 30 to 80% of patients with sickle cell disease.
 It is often asymptomatic and affects mostly the spine.
 Osteoporosis may lead to fractures (seen in 15-30% of patients with SCD) of long bones and bony pain and deformities.

-Sickle cell disease affects the gall bladder, the liver and the small and large tubes that carry bile inside and outside the liver (bile ducts).
-These are mostly due to recurrent episodes of blood flow blockage by sickle cells and to increased bilirubin due to red cell haemolysis leading to gall stones.
+Sickle cell disease affects the gall bladder, the liver, and the small and large tubes that carry bile inside and outside the liver (bile ducts).
+These are mostly due to recurrent episodes of blood flow blockage by sickle cells and increased bilirubin due to red cell haemolysis leading to gallstones.
 Other causes of liver disease in sickle cell disease include viral infections and increased iron in the liver due to infected blood transfusions.

 Priapism is a sustained unwanted painful erection of the penis seen in around 35% of boys and men.
 Priapism is seen at any age and is due to decreased blood flow and oxygen in the penis due to sickling.
 Over time, priapism can damage the penis and lead to partial or total impotence.

-Eye Problems: blockage of blood flow by sickle cells can affect any part of the eye and lead to several complications including bleeding, scarring and rarely blindness.
-The back of the eye (retina), which is the most important part for vision, is most sensitive to this blockage because it contains tiny blood vessels.
+Eye Problems: blockage of blood flow by sickle cells can affect any part of the eye and lead to several complications including bleeding, scarring, and rarely blindness.
+The back of the eye (retina), which is the most important part of vision, is most sensitive to this blockage because it contains tiny blood vessels.

 With age, more patients with sickle cell disease will need transfusions to treat and prevent complications other than stroke.
 Blood transfusions will inevitably lead to iron overload.
 People who undergo regular transfusions need to be closely monitored for iron overload and must receive early iron removal treatment (chelation) to reduce iron levels.